 This product is very similar to Safe Sleeve.
 However this company, RF Safe Corporation, has been in business since 1998.
 You have to respect the fact that they were one of the first to be spreading the word on the potential harmful side effects of cell phones.
 They seem to also be research-oriented, which is obviously a good thing.

 The only reason I currently do not use RF Safe vs. SafeSleeve is because of aesthetics.
 That is the Achilles heel of this brand.

 It’s not ugly per se, especially the black which is very neutral looking.
-But for visibility purposes, I prefer the white iPhone so I can see it in the dark.
-That means I also want a lighter-colored case.
-Unfortunately, the non-black colors options for iPhone 6 and 7, as well as Samsung Galaxy S7, are a bit feminine:
+But for visibility purposes, I prefer a white iPhone so I can see it in the dark.
+That means I also want a lighter-colored case to match.

 - Dark pink

 …and those options weren’t even available for every model.

 With the clasp on it, the bronze and white look like a woman’s wallet.
 A big fan of blue here, but their sky blue is something between an Easter Egg and a Tiffany jewelry box.
 Great colors for the girls, not so much for the guys.